yukikitayama/leetcode-python/README.md

     (V - 2) paths, appended by (V - 3), ..., and * V comes from each path added to the stack taking O(V) space (?, need
     review).

+## Breadth First Search (BFS)

+- BFS uses `queue`.

+### Complexity

+- Let `V` be number of vertices in a graph, and `E` be the number of the edges.
+- Time is `O(V + E)` because it needs to check every vertexa and traverse through every edge in a graph.
+- Space is `O(V)` because in the worst case, one vertex is connected to every other vertex, so all of them go to the queue.

 ## Sort

 ### Timsort